numfocus/gsoc/2017/proposals/ranasinghe-kanchana.md

 https://github.com/kahnchana/Pali-NLP

 ## Other Experiences
 I have been involved in some machine learning and computer vision related research work, especially regarding [activity recognition in videos]( https://github.com/kahnchana/tcsvt2017).
+I have also worked on some data mining projects related to machine learning.
 Currently I am involved in some work related to dense trajectories.
 I have also been involved in numerous mathematics related work since an early age, having also represented my country at the International Mathematical Olympiad while in high school.

 ## Why this project?
 I am quite interested in the areas of machine learning, computer vision, and robotics.
 As part of a machine learning research group at my university, I have constantly used Matplotlib for various purposes, including visualizing of certain categorical data.
 So I feel that I should try to get involved in contributing to the community as well.
 Also I feel a lot familiar with this project and find it interesting to work on mainly due to its relevance to data science.